IvailoAleksandrov/IvailoAleksandrov/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-- 🔭 I’m currently working on Me :)
-- 🌱 I’m currently learning a lot :)
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with finding first IT job :)
 - 💬 Ask me about - everything.
-- 📫 How to reach me: facebook Ivailo Aleksandrov
+- 📫 How to reach me: https://www.linkedin.com/in/ivailo-aleksandrov-484b66248/
-- ⚡ Fun fact: